On Stiefel's parallelizability of 3-manifolds

 If $S$ is orientable, then $\nu_S$ is trivial (hence it is independent of the embedding) because, by means of an orientation of $S$ and of $M$, a unit normal vector field can be constructed along $S$.
 Moreover, $S$ embeds in $R^3$, which is parallelizable.

 If $S$ is non-orientable, then it is a connected sum of $n$ copies of $RP^2$, that is $S \cong \cs_n RP^2$ for some $n \geq 1$, and so it can be embedded in $N = \cs_n RP^3$, which is a parallelizable $3$-manifold.
 Indeed, $RP^3$ is parallelizable as it is shown in the example above.
 Moreover, if $M_1$ and $M_2$ are oriented parallelizable 3-manifolds, then also their connected sum $M_1 \cs M_2$ is parallelizable, because any two positive parallelizations of $M_1$ and $M_2$ can be homotoped to coincide in a tubular neighborhood of the 2-sphere along which the connected sum is made.
-We are left to prove that $\nu_S$ depends only on $S$ (namely, on the number $n$ of the $RP^2$ connected summands in our situation).